Add or edit a Confluence Cloud source

 Note

 A Confluence Cloud source indexes cloud content.
-If you want to retrieve on-premises (server) content, see Add or Edit a Confluence Server Source instead.
+If you want to retrieve on-premises (server) content, see Add a Confluence Data Center source instead.

 Tip